 - Taste a cheburek and find out why the locals love them so much.

 - Learn how Soviet times influenced Moscow, its people, and Russia in general.

 - Experience the beauty and grandeur of an Orthodox church (optional).

-- See top places of Moscow like Pushkinskaya Square, Red Square and St. Basil’s Cathedral.
+- See Moscow famous sights like Pushkinskaya Square, Red Square, and St. Basil’s Cathedral

 Immerse Yourself Into Local Life In Moscow

 First time in the heart of Russia?
 Baffled by Moscow’s numerous monuments, tours, museums and other options?
 Relax and cheer up!
 This tour is the perfect introduction to the capital.
 We’ll show you not only the best tourist attractions in Moscow but also the city’s hidden gems.
 Our team of professional guides is ready to share their knowledge about Moscow and Russia.
-You’ll comfortably learn new useful info about Russia and its rich history without getting bored – our guides always have a few tricks up their sleeves and have plenty of fascinating stories to share.
-Enjoy the charming beauty of the center of Moscow with its iconic sites like Red Square, St. Basil’s Cathedral, GUM and explore the spots only the locals know.
+You’ll comfortably learn new useful info about Russia and its rich history without getting bored – our English-speaking guides always have a few tricks up their sleeves and have plenty of fascinating stories to share.
+Enjoy the charming beauty of the center of Moscow with its iconic sites like Red Square, St. Basil’s Cathedral, GUM and explore Moscow hidden gems only the locals know.
 You’ll be surprised by some facts about Russia’s Imperial and Soviet past and today’s reality.
 We promise to give the answers to all your questions.
 Want to know why do Russians still miss the Soviet Era or how Russians adapt to cold?
-Or any other issues?
+Need some advice on things to do in Moscow?
 You’ve made the right choice – you’re in the right place at the right time!
 Just come to this tour and have your Best.Day.Ever with Moscow Team.